 Vertical profiles with the Rhodamine probe along the axis of the surface dye plume showed that the majority of the dye sank as it left the mixing device and flowed as a relatively discrete layer along the top of the thermocline, at a depth of about 5 to 8 m for a distance of at least 90 m (Figure 20).
-The water containing the dye most likely sank due to a density difference between the bottom and surface water, as the colder bottom water was lifted by the mixing device and intruded as an interflow (intermediate-depth intrusion) away from the device.
-This interflow indicated that there was sufficient mixing with the warmer surface water to raise its temperature above the bottom water temperature.
+The water containing the dye most likely sank due to a density difference between the bottom and surface water, as the colder bottom water emerged out of the top of the mixing device it subsided to find a depth of equal density where it intruded and moved away from the device.
+This intermediatedepth intrusion indicated that there was sufficient mixing with the warmer surface water to raise its density above that of the bottom water.

 Figure 20.
 Contour plot of the dye plume from the mixing device on 27 February 2013 using Surfer32 by Golden Software.
 Vertical lines are profiling points.
-Extrapolation between points used triangulation with a ratio of 12:1.
+Interpolation between points used triangulation with a ratio of 12:1.
 The contour plot is a representation of the likely dye flow path based on the available data.